LgHS/3615-maton/README.md

-# Minitel-maton
+# 3615 Maton

-Inspired by our AsciiMaton, here is the Minitel-maton.
+Inspired by our AsciiMaton, here is the 3615 Maton.

 Take a picture, display it on a Minitel (model 1B here) and print it on a good old dot matrix printer (Epson LX-800)!